LLM Agents for Interactive Exploration of Historical Cadastre Data: Framework and Application to Venice: A typology of historical questions related to cadastre data

 In sum, we have curated a comprehensive set of 140 questions, which we are releasing as an open-source resource along with this paper.
 All questions have been validated by urban specialists to ensure their relevance for urban analysis applications.
 Table~\ref{tab:questions} presents a selection of questions from each category.
 The questions encompass diverse expected output formats, ranging from binary yes/no responses to numerical values or the identification of specific entities.

 Unlike browsing questions, designing SQL queries for prompting questions presents significant challenges due to their inherently complex nature.
 Prompting questions often require insights that extend beyond the information readily available in the dataset's structure or columns.
 The intricate operations necessary for these questions move beyond simple data filtering and aggregation, involving advanced processes such as semantic searches, spatial computations, and statistical tests or correlation evaluations.
 Additionally, certain prompting questions demand the incorporation of external knowledge or common-sense reasoning, which cannot be encapsulated purely through SQL.
-In section~\ref{sec:prompting}, we introduce the text-to-Python agent, which transforms prompting questions into Python programs to effectively generate answers.